john-k-walton/Prologue-Oscillators/README.md

 --------------------
 License and credit files provided for the generous open source for Plaits and Logue-Panel-Demo Code (EG Velocity) in distribution.
-Thank you Emilie, Mark, and Peter! you rock!
+Thank you Emilie, Mark, and Peter for your contributions; Plaits, Front Panel Code/Logue Internals, and the original Plaits Port! you folks rock!

 -------------------